Kobzol/cargo-pgo/README.md

     to `$PATH` to make BOLT usable with `cargo-pgo`.

 ## Related work
-- [cargo-pgo](https://github.com/vadimcn/cargo-pgo) I basically reimplemented this cargo command independently, it uses an almost identical approach, but doesn't support BOLT.
-It's not maintained anymore and I got the permission from its author to (re)use its name.
+- [cargo-pgo](https://github.com/vadimcn/cargo-pgo) I basically independently reimplemented this crate.
+It uses an almost identical approach, but doesn't support BOLT.
+It's not maintained anymore, I got a permission from its author to (re)use its name.

 ## License
 [MIT](LICENSE)